Expected Weighted D-optimal Designs for Experiments with Mixed Factors: EW D-optimal Designs with Mixed Factors

 \begin{lemma} Under Assumptions~(A1) and (A2), ${\cal F}_{\rm SEW}({\cal X})$ is convex and compact; while under Assumptions~(A1) and (A3), ${\cal F}_{\rm EW}({\cal X})$ is convex and compact. \end{lemma}

-With the aid of Lemma~\ref{lem:compactness} and Carath\'{e}odory's Theorem (see, for example, Theorem~2.1.1 in \cite{fedorov1972}), we obtain the following theorem, whose proof, as well as proofs for other theorems, is relegated to Section~\ref{sec:Proofs for the theorems} in the Supplementary Material.
+With the aid of Lemma~\ref{lem:compactness} and Carath\'{e}odory's Theorem (see, e.g., Theorem~2.1.1 in \cite{fedorov1972}), we obtain the following theorem, whose proof, as well as proofs for other theorems, is relegated to Section~\ref{sec:Proofs for the theorems} in the Supplementary Material.

 \begin{theorem} If Assumptions~(A1) and (A2) hold, then for any $p\times p$ matrix ${\mathbf F} \in {\cal F}_{\rm SEW}({\cal X})$, there exists a design $\boldsymbol{\xi} \in \boldsymbol{\Xi} \subset \boldsymbol{\Xi}({\cal X})$ with no more than $m = p(p+1)/2+1$ points, such that ${\mathbf F}_{\rm SEW}(\boldsymbol{\xi}) = {\mathbf F}$.
 If ${\mathbf F}$ is a boundary point of the convex set ${\cal F}_{\rm SEW}({\cal X})$, then we need no more than $p(p+1)/2$ support points for $\boldsymbol{\xi}$.
 If Assumptions~(A1) and (A3) are satisfied, then the same conclusions hold for ${\cal F}_{\rm EW}({\cal X})$ and ${\mathbf F}_{\rm EW}(\boldsymbol{\xi})$ as well. \end{theorem}